ComplexityGarage/ProjektDronowy-/README.md

 # Title of the project
-Huginn  - the freestyle quadcopter
+"Huginn"  - the freestyle quadcopter
 # Authors
 - Zuzanna Przygodzka
 - Bartosz Marszałek